gadjalin/glf90w/README.md

 type where this is, well, logical.
 Also note that `GLFWscrollfun` for the mouse scroll callback takes `double`s!

-The exact Fortran interfaces can be found in the [glf90w.F90](src/glf90w.F90) file around line 550.
+The exact expected Fortran interfaces can be found in the [glf90w.F90](src/glf90w.F90) file around line 550.

 This is an example of setting a callback for the mouse scroll event